heshuo666/5002proj/README.md

 # Time Series Anomoly Detection
-A poject from Data Mining
+A poject from Data Mining.